totally-tim/BorderPy/README.md

 # Borderly GUI

-A Python reimplementation of the Borderly image processing application with a graphical user interface that allows drag-and-drop functionality and interactive controls.
+A Python reimplementation of the Borderly image processing of Paul Bidwell's https://github.com/paulbidwell/Borderly application with a graphical user interface.

 ## Features